Note

 I'm new to teaching cloud computing.
 Can I still teach Microsoft courseware?

 Yes, you can!
-To prepare you for delivering cutting-edge technical instruction in your classes, the Microsoft Learn for Educators program offers you access to online learning paths, technical training sessions, and virtual educator prep sessions.
-These training opportunities provide you with valuable information to ensure you deliver your courses incorporating Microsoft curriculum successfully.
-Microsoft Learn for Educators not only helps prepare you for course delivery, but it also helps you to access and apply a wide variety of Microsoft tools and resources that support you and your students.
-Find out more about our Training & Tools, here.
+To prepare you for delivering cutting-edge technical instruction in your classes, the Microsoft Learn for Educators program offers access to online learning paths, technical training sessions, and virtual educator prep sessions.
+These training opportunities provide valuable information to ensure you deliver your courses incorporating Microsoft curriculum successfully.
+Microsoft Learn for Educators not only helps prepare you for course delivery, but it also helps you access and apply a wide variety of Microsoft tools and resources that support you and your students.
+Learn more by joining our MSLE Community

 What is the difference between the Educational Institution and Individual Educator program options?